 To adjust your screening and application fee, contact us through the support request form and let us know what price you would like to update your fee to.
 You will receive an email confirmation when the adjustment to your account has been made along with instructions on how to set up your ebanking information.

-Please note that it is your responsibility to adhere to their local/state guidelines surrounding screening fees!
+Please note that it is your responsibility to adhere to renters local/state guidelines surrounding screening fees.

 What if the information is inaccurate on the reports?